A new landmark for Waterloo

 New terrace spaces

 New terraces and amenity spaces are proposed at roof level.
 These will be provided for the building’s users to create a workspace that aids wellbeing and enhances productivity and will also help elevate the pressure on local amenity spaces in the area.
+In total, over three acres of outdoor space is planned including one acre for public use.

 Transforming the pedestrian experience around the site